Hangul orthography: Syllable blocks

 Current standard Hangul letters (19 initial consonants, 21 vowels, and 28 final consonants) can be combined to yield 11,172 syllables.
 (Note: This is derived from multiplying the number of initial consonants, vowels, and final consonants together.
 Of the total, 399 are just consonant and vowel pairs.)
 However, many of those syllables virtually never see use in natural language; scholars have argued that only around 2,000 are used in Korean.

 Several scholars have argued that the syllable block structure was likely inspired by and makes Hangul resemble the form of Chinese characters, and that their similar form aids compatibility in writing them together in mixed script.

 Several scholars have argued that the syllable block structure is a good fit for the phonology and speech cadence of Korean.
 Several have also argued that the limited number of syllable shapes, with vowels and consonants in consistent positions, makes Hangul easier to read and learn.
 Taylor and Taylor argue that the syllable block structure is especially helpful to young children learning Korean and for people with disabilities that affect reading.

 Some scholars have argued that syllable blocks have the downside of causing orthographic complexity and difficulty with moveable type and computers.
 In especially the 19th and 20th centuries, these downsides motivated Hangul reformers to debate if the syllable block structure should be abandoned in favor of a fully linear orthography.
-Such an orthography was called pureosseugi.
-While several pureosseugi orthographies were developed, none ever saw significant adoption.
+Such an orthography was called p'urŏssŭgi.
+While several p'urŏssŭgi orthographies were developed, none ever saw significant adoption.